 Some places recommend to force indirect rendering using

 export LIBGL_ALWAYS_INDIRECT=1 for better OpenGL performance on WSL.
-However, with the version of Xming I tested, it is not possible to launch
+However, with the versions of VcXsrv and Xming I tested, it is not possible to launch